 Understanding the ecology of fisheries is critical to maintaining resilient, productive and biodiverse coastal and marine ecosystems.
 Fishing is an important sector of coastal economies, provides an important supply of food for human societies, and is an activity of great cultural and historical importance.
 But fisheries have also contributed to the decline of coastal and marine ecosystems through changes in biomass and community structure, disruption of food webs, and alteration of habitats.
-Using the Chesapeake Bay as a model system, we are addressing fisheries issues including the impacts of harvest, restoration, and conservation on oyster reef communities, solutions for reducing the impact of derelict fishing gear, and mechanisms of decline in soft clam fisheries.
-To learn more about our fisheries and aquaculture research, please visit the following webpages:
+Using the Chesapeake Bay as a model system, we are addressing fisheries issues including the impacts of harvest, restoration, and conservation on populations, communities and ecosystems, habitat use, migrations and connectivity with other coastal ecosystems.
+To learn more about our fisheries ecology and conservation research, please visit the following webpages:

 Our long-term studies of fish and invertebrate communities in the Rhode River, Maryland study site offer a window in the community structure and population dynamics of fish and invertebrate communities in one of the most productive ecosystems on earth, the Chesapeake Bay.
 Spanning more than three decades, this research tracks seasonal, annual, and decadal variation in species composition and abundance of fishes and macro-invertebrates.
 Sampling methods include trawling, seining, a fish weir, benthic infauna cores, and tethering experiments.
 The long-term descriptive data, in combination with our experimental studies, provide an unusual database for exploring populations, communities, predator-prey relationships, impacts of fisheries, and impacts of environmental variability and climate change, and other ecological processes.
-The data also support the Tennenbaum Marine Observatory Network and MarineGEO.
-To learn more about our long-term research, please visit our Long-Term Studies of a Chesapeake Tributary webpage.
+To learn more about our long-term research, please follow the links below: